WickyNilliams/headroom.js/README.md

         // when below offset
         notTop : "headroom--not-top"
     },
-    // callback when when element is initialised, `this` is headroom object onInit : function() {},
+    // callback when element is initialised, `this` is headroom object onInit : function() {},
     // callback when pinned, `this` is headroom object onPin : function() {},